hpi-studyu/studyu/docker/README.md

 load-balancing reasons.
 A mix of the previous use cases will be applied for configuration purposes.

+This set up can also be used for local development by following the instructions in *Supabase Machine* and running StudyU locally with Flutter.

 ### Supabase Machine

 On the machine where Supabase and PostgreSQL should be run, perform all the